subhojit777/imag/doc/src/09010-contributing.md

 ## Commit guidelines

-Please don't refer to issues or PRs from inside a commit message, if possible.
-Make sure your PR does not contain "Fixup" commits when publishing it, but feel free to push "Fixup" commits in the review process.
-We will ask you to clean your history before merging!
-If you're submitting via patch-mail, I will do the fixup squashing myself.
-If it fails I will come back to you.
+Make sure your patchset does not contain "Fixup" commits when publishing it, but feel free to send  "Fixup" commits in the review process.

-Make sure to prefix your commits with `"doc: "` if you change the documentation.
-Do not change document and code in one commit, always separate them.

-If your changes are user-visible (new commandline flags, other semantics in the commandline, etc), make sure to add a note in the `CHANGELOG.md` file (in the same commit if it is a simple change).
-**If it is a bugfix**, do add the changelog entry in a new commit (best would
-be: one commit for a testcase which shows the bug, one commit for the fix, more if the fix is complicated, and one commit for the changelog entry).
-Changelog entries for bug fixes should be extra commits, because backporting bugfixes gets simpler this way.
+If squashing fails I will come back to you.

 We do not follow some official Rust styleguide for our codebase, but we try to write minimal and readable code.
-100 characters per line, as few lines as possible, avoid noise in the codebase, ... you get it.
+100 characters per line, avoid noise in the codebase, ... you get it.

-Not all of your commits have to be buildable.
-But your PR has to be before it will be merged to master.

-## Feature branches

-Use feature branches.
-If you could name them "<module name>/<what you do>", for example "libimagstore/add-debugging-calls", that would be awesome.

 ## Code of Conduct